 Financing in Norway

-Norway has a long legal tradition in respect of financing of investments or financing of business enterprises in general.
-In this article I have tried to shed light on some of the legal topics that you are likely to get acquainted with when entering into a financing agreement governed by Norwegian law, or dealing with Norwegian companies as parties to financial agreements.
+Norway has a long legal tradition in respect of financing investments and business enterprises.
+This article provides an introduction to some of the legal issues that are likely to arise when entering into a financing agreement governed by Norwegian law or dealing with Norwegian companies as parties to finance documents.

 1. Loan and credit agreements